Naoussa railway station: History

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.

-Since 2007, the station is served by the Proastiakos Thessaloniki services to Thessaloniki.
+Since 2007, the station is served by the Thessaloniki Regional Railway.
 In 2008, all Proastiakos were transferred from OSE to TrainOSE.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back and routes closed as the government-run entity attempted to reduce overheads.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently, a wholly-owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently, a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.

+In May 2020, TrainOS introduced an electronic ticketing system to support social distancing on rail services to prevent Covid-19 infection.
+In 2021, with funding cuts, a decade of crisis and the restrictions during the COVID-19 pandemic, the station was downgraded to a simple stop on the already limitedly served network.
+In December 2023 coordinated inspection and repair actions on the line, the Naoussa station reopened, while the line received the first pairs of routes to Edessa, after a 3-year hiatus.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.